Aditya4123/TrafficSign/README.md

 # Traffic-sign-recognition
-Thismodel uses Computer vision and cnn to recognize 43 different traffic signs "# TrafficSignML"
+This model uses Computer vision and cnn to recognize 43 different traffic signs "# TrafficSignML"